pavitranew/session-4/readme.md

-#Session 4b
+# Session 4b

-##Homework
+## Homework

 See session-4-homework repo.

-##CRUD (continued)
+## CRUD (continued)

-cd into the working directory and npm install all dependencies.
+* cd into the working directory and npm install all dependencies.

-Review the connection settings.
+* review the connection settings.

-Log into mLab.com and find your database and database user.
+* log into mLab.com and find your database and database user.

 Add a variable with the db username and password in the connection URL